micro-ROS/rmw_microxrcedds/README.md

 ### microxrcedds_cmake_module

-This package contains CMake Module for finding and exposing required dependencies for Micro XRCE-DDS client.
+This package contains a CMake Module for finding and exposing required dependencies for the Micro XRCE-DDS client.